jothirammohan/SQL-Portfolio/README.md

   - **Reporting and Visualization**: I've leveraged SQL alongside reporting tools (e.g., Tableau, Power BI) to create dynamic reports and visualizations, making data insights accessible.

 <h2>👨‍💻 Highlighted Projects:</h2>

+- **Spotify Top Songs Analysis**:
-Spotify Top Songs Analaysis - SQL: In this project, I used a dataset found on Kaggle to analyze trends in the top 50 songs of 2021.
+  - In this project, I used a dataset found on Kaggle to analyze trends in the top 50 songs of 2021.
 Using pitch-class integer notation, I examined the key and tonality for these top songs.
 I joined data from a Hooktheory database to compare the most popular song keys with the song keys most represented in the top 50 Spotify tracks of 2021.

+- **Spotify Top Songs Analaysis**:
-Predictive Book Ratings Analysis - SQL: In this project, I used my own data from Goodreads to analyze how my book ratings differ from the average ratings found on Goodreads.
+  - Predictive Book Ratings Analysis - SQL: In this project, I used my own data from Goodreads to analyze how my book ratings differ from the average ratings found on Goodreads.
 I categorized the books by genre and obtained the average difference in rating per genre.
 I created another table containing similar data for books that won the Booker Prize for Fiction from 2000-2021 and joined this data to predict, for each Booker Prize-winning book, what my rating would be.